AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 Follow the steps below on the Samsung device to complete the installation of the AEM Screens player on the device:

 1. Go to your Samsung device and point to your localhost server.
-1. Select **URL Launcher Settings** from the **Settings** and enter the IP address of your localhost server.
+1. Select **URL Launcher Settings** and enter the IP address of your localhost server.
 1. Install Web App.
 1. Select **Remote** from the **Developer Mode**.
-1. The AEM Screens Player should now automatically install on your Samsung device.
+1. The AEM Screens Player should now automatically start the installation on your Samsung device.